All Episodes

 So you can't just copy it.

-That would be Like, you know, Einstein had some good ideas.
+That would be like, you know, Einstein had some good ideas.

 I've got an idea.

-I'm gonna wear my hair like Einstein.
+I'm going to wear my hair like Einstein.

 Doesn't that feel like that's what they're doing?